A Markov model for factorisation of iterated cubic polynomials: Abstract

 \section{Abstract}

-Motivated by Boston and Jones in \cite{citation-key} and Goksel in \cite{article}, we propose a Markov model for the factorization of \emph{post-critically finite} (\emph{PCF}) cubic polynomials $f$.
-Using the information encoded in the critical orbits of cubic polynomials, we define a Markov model for PCF cubic polynomials with \emph{combined critical orbits} of lengths one and two.
-A complete list of PCF cubic polynomials over $\mathbb{Q}$ is available thanks to the work of Anderson et al.\ in \cite{cubic-PCF}.
-Some of these polynomials have been previously studied---for example, those with colliding critical orbits analyzed by Benedetto et al.\ in \cite{benedetto2024arborealgaloisgroupscubic}; the results from these studies align with our model.
+Motivated by the work of Boston and Jones in \cite{citation-key} and Goksel in \cite{article}, we propose a Markov model for the factorisation of \emph{post-critically finite} (\emph{PCF}) cubic polynomials $f$.
+Using the information encoded in the critical orbits, we define a Markov model for PCF cubic polynomials with \emph{combined critical orbits} of lengths one and two.
+Thanks to the work of Anderson et al. in \cite{cubic-PCF}, a complete list of PCF cubic polynomials over $\mathbb{Q}$ is available.
+Some of these polynomials have already been studied, such as those with colliding critical orbits analysed by Benedetto et al. in \cite{benedetto2024arborealgaloisgroupscubic}, which align with our model.
 We construct groups $M_n$ and prove that they follow our Markov model.
 These groups $M_n$ are conjectured to contain $\mathrm{Gal}(f^n)$.